styxlab/gatsby-theme-try-ghost/packages/gatsby-source-try-ghost/README.md

 `cacheResponse`: This plugin uses the cache to hold state information for subsequent runs.
 For best performance, this setting should be turned on.
 Only switch off for debugging purposes.

 `verbose`: Print informative messages during build processing.

+`filter`: Filter retrieved posts/pages by a filter function.

 ## Details